-Emergency repairs: one hour or 24 hours
+Emergency repairs: 24 working hours

 An emergency is defined as something which could cause danger to someone’s health and safety, or cause serious damage and destruction to property home or building.
-Emergency repairs will be carried out within 24 hours of being reported.
+Emergency repairs will be carried out within 24 working hours of being reported.

 The operative carrying out the emergency repair will make the situation safe so that urgent or routine work can be carried out.

-A 1 hour emergency is:
+A 24 working hours emergency is:

 - Total loss of electrics to the whole property or block

 - Unsafe power – e.g. sparks from electrics

 - Total loss of mains water supply – our contractor will provide drinking water until the mains water is reinstated